hailin-du/Path-to-Data-Science/Chapter 9 Notes.md

 * Or **take a space** of a `list` or `dictionary`
 ***
 ***
-# 9.2 Use Class and Instance
+# 9.2 Working with Class and Instance
 1. You can use `class` to simulate any scenario in the real world
 1. After you have finished defining your class, most of the time will be using `class` to create an instance
-1. One important thing is that you need to edit your instance property
+1. One important thing is that you need to edit your instance attribute
-1. Either edit the property directly
+1. Either edit the attribute directly
 1. Or write a way inside the method to edit it

+## 9.21 The `car` Class
 ```python
 class Car():
     # Simulate there is a car